 I love and approve of myself (Prolific Living)

-Unfortunately, fear can get the better of us and thus results in us sabotaging ourselves.
+Unfortunately, fear can get the better of us and thus result in us sabotaging ourselves.
 What people don’t seem to realise is that they’re actually strong and more resilient than they give themselves credit for.
 This is most likely partly to blame on self-esteem issues as well.

 Yes, you might fail sometimes, but so what?
 There’s nothing wrong with failing, it’s what you do after you fail that’s the problem.
-But what’s worse than that, is not trying at all.
+But what’s worse than that is not trying at all.
 So acknowledge your fear, but then ignore it and pursue your objectives, goals, etc. anyway.
 Make fear your bitch.

 When confronted with an overwhelming section of choices, you could try creating a list of criteria that needs to be met, and which you’d be willing to compromise on.
 This will help you eliminate a lot of your options.

 For example, if you wanted to learn a skill, such as dancing, you could add location, costs, dance style, time, etc. to your list of criteria to help you pick a class to join.

 A lot of reasons why we end up sabotaging ourselves are due to our deep-seated issues from our past.
 However, it can also be something recent that we’re overlooking, such as the slow-building stress which could be leading you to burnout or an unresolved argument with your partner.
 Thus, looking for the root cause of why we’re sabotaging ourselves is a great way to overcome it.

 There are a couple of methods that can be used to help you identify this: going to counselling, for deep-rooted issues; writing down your thoughts and feelings about past events; or keeping a journal to help identify causes in the present.
 To find out more about the benefits of journaling and how to do it, visit my article: Journaling: What Makes It The Self-Care Go To?.